 The Cost Difference

-Minivans are noticeably cheaper to buy or rent than the larger SUV models, so if price is your only concern, then you needn’t look any further.
+Minivans are usually cheaper to buy or rent than the larger SUV models, so if price is your only concern, then you needn’t look any further.
 However, some models of SUV are smaller than their counterparts, so you may find that depending on the size of vehicle you’re looking for, the price difference may not be as much as you thought.
 Knowing how many people are likely to be in the car on any trip will be the key to knowing the size of the vehicle that you need, and balancing cost over comfort is the key to making the best choice for you.

 Which is Safer?